 - not to attend establishments where the primary business is the sale of alcohol, and

 The conditions of a peace bond can be changed over time if you have a lawyer willing to make that application before a judge.

 To find out whether your case is eligible for a peace bond resolution please contact our office for a free consultation.
-It is important to get legal advice regarding your case as soon as possible.
-You will receive advice not only on the merits of your case, but also on what you can do to maximize your chances of receiving a peace bond resolution.
+It is important to get legal advise regarding your case as soon as possible to receive advise not only on the merits of your case, but also on what you can do to maximize your chances of receiving a peace bond resolution.